minus5/examples-services/README.md

 ### Technical debt

 Decoupling of services make **quick-fixes** a bit **harder**.
-The only interface service has is strictly defined which makes it harder to violate.
-One service cannot just reach out to another's service data storage; that communication must be explicitly defined.
+The interface each service has is strictly defined and can not be violated.
+A service is not able to reach out to another's data storage; that communication must be explicitly defined.

 From a business point of view it is very nice to have ocasional quick-fix and to leave the actual full-size fixes for later.
 Such full-size fixes tend to fall out of focus since everything seems to work nicely and there is no evident business reason to do them.
 This slowly **accumulates technical debt** which can be very harmful for business in the long run.